Patechoc/GCP_memo/cloud_architect/lab_graded_ScaleOut_containerized_app_on_GKE.md

 ##### Tag your newly built image

-You need to tag the image first before pushing it:
+You need to tag the image first before pushing it (see [Documentation: tag/push to GCR](https://cloud.google.com/container-registry/docs/pushing-and-pulling)):

 > Remember to replace the hostname (e.g. `gcr.io`) and/or Google Project ID (e.g. `qwiklabs-XXXYYY`) with your own information.